18F/18f.gsa.gov/_posts/2021-10-12-navigating-atos.md

 ## Build in time to focus on the ATO

 The ATO process can take a surprising amount of time and energy, even when things are going well.
 You will be juggling working on your system, creating documentation, collaborating with others, communicating with your ISSO, and iterating through the process to respond to feedback.
-The time required for your ATO may vary; a FISMA Moderate system will need more attention than a FISMA Low system.[[1]](#footnote) Regardless, it's a good idea to plan ahead for a lot of time in case you need it.
+The time required for your ATO may vary; [a FISMA Moderate system will need more attention than a FISMA Low system](https://engineering.18f.gov/security/#fisma).
+Regardless, it's a good idea to plan ahead for a lot of time in case you need it.
 Talk with your ISSO early about checkpoints and deadlines so you can work towards meeting them.

 ## Scope to de-risk